mariesweeney900/ProgDA_AssignmentMD/README.md

 Simple Random Data and Permutations

+The functions included in the simple random data include rand, randn, randint,sample and choice.

+Th functions included in permutations include permutations and shuffle

 Simple random data and permutation function in NumPy forms a part of the random sampling function (numpy.random).

 Numpy’s random number function produces random numbers based on formations of a BitGenerator and arranges these.
 A generator uses these arrangements to fragment from different distributions.